dgraph-io/dgraph-docs/content/graphql/lambda/field.md

 }
 ```

-You can also define `@lambda` fields on interfaces:
+You can also define `@lambda` fields on interfaces, as follows:

 ```graphql
 interface Character {